VirusTotal/yara/docs/modules/lnk.rst

 LNK module
 ##########

-The PE module allows you to create more fine-grained rules for LNK files by using attributes and features of the LNK file format.
+The LNK module allows you to create more fine-grained rules for LNK files by using attributes and features of the LNK file format.
 This module exposes most of the fields present in an LNK file.
 Let's see some examples: